Professor of Management

-Weaver, G. R., forthcoming.
+Weaver, G. R., 2014.
 Encouraging ethics in organizations: A review of some key research findings.
-American Criminal Law Review.
+American Criminal Law Review, 51.

-Weaver, G. R. & Stansbury, J. M., forthcoming.
+Weaver, G. R. & Stansbury, J. M., 2014.
 Religion’s impact on employees in organizations: Cognition, affect, and behavior.
-In Lounsbury, Phillips, Tracey (eds.), Research in the Sociology of Organizations (series): Religion and Organization Theory.
+In Lounsbury, Phillips, Tracey (eds.), Research in the Sociology of Organizations (series): Religion and Organization Theory, 65-110.

 Weaver, G. R. & Brown, M. E. 2012.
 Moral foundations at work: New factors to consider in understanding the nature and role of ethics in organizations.
 In Tenbrunsel & DeCremer, eds., Behavioral Business Ethics: Ideas on an emerging field (Psychology Press/Taylor & Francis/Routledge), 143-172.